 Use a cookie cutter to create Christmas-shaped tea sandwiches.
 Toast some bread and cut it into shapes.
 Then add sliced meats, cheeses, or spreads to your sandwiches.
 Garnish with parsley and lemon wedges.

 Fill tartlets with chopped veggies, seafood salad, or cheese spreads for a cute holiday appetizer.
-If you can’t find premade tartlets you can make them yourself by cutting refrigerated pie crusts into circles and then forming them inside a muffin pan.
+If you can’t find premade tartlets, you can make them yourself by cutting refrigerated pie crusts into circles and then forming them inside a muffin pan.
 Follow baking instructions on package.
 Serve these at your next holiday party and watch them get gobbled up!

 There are so many ways to make stuffed mushrooms but here’s one easy recipe for you to try.
-Mix 1 (8 oz) package of cream cheese, 2 tablespoons of Parmesan cheese, 1 (6 oz) can of crab meat, 1 to 2 cloves of garlic (minced).
+Mix 1 (8 oz) package of cream cheese, 2 tablespoons of Parmesan cheese, 1 (6 oz) can of crab meat, and 1 to 2 cloves of garlic (minced).
 Remove the stems from about 24 crimini or mini portobello mushrooms.
 Fill mushrooms with mixture and bake at 350 degrees for around 20 minutes.
 Garnish with chopped parsley.